Corby's Lost Pubs

 Even closed proper pubs have their own bus stop

 The 'Rock' (right & top), as it's known locally, is technically closed awaiting a new licensee, but it's been in that position for several years now.
-Having said that, the pub is a Samuel Smiths Brewery pub, the eccentric Yorkshire family brewers, so who knows!
+Having said that the pub is owned by eccentric Yorkshire brewers Samuel Smiths, so who knows!
 The Rockingham Arms is one of the New Town's older neighbourhood boozers, built in 1955 as a local for new housing centred on Studfall Avenue.
 Famous as the pub Billy Connolly bought everyone a round in when touring the area.
 Like the Open Hearth, the building is listed as being of 'Local Interest', which affords some protection to the fabric of the building if sadly not its actual use.
 I hope the Rock will open at some point, ideally before I wrap up this blog…

 Square Peg (Maple Leaf, Leaf) - Canada Square